 In 2014, the Company entered into a collaboration agreement with Adimab, LLC ("Adimab"), which (as amended, and together with certain applicable option exercise letters the Company sent to Adimab, the "Adimab Collaboration Agreement").
 The Company works with Adimab to discover and optimize antibodies directed against certain targets selected by the Company.
 Under the Adimab Collaboration Agreement, the Company is required to fund, and the Company and Adimab are required to use commercially reasonable efforts to conduct certain research to discover and optimize antibodies directed against targets selected by the Company.
 The Company is developing antibodies discovered by Adimab in its AL001 and AL101 product candidates, and the Company is developing antibodies optimized by Adimab in its AL002 and AL003 product candidates.
 The Chief Executive Officer of Adimab is a Co-Founder and Chairperson of the board of directors of Alector.
-For the years ended December 31, 2016 and 2017, Alector incurred expenses of \$0.6 million and \$0.4 million for services provided by Adimab, respectively.
-As of December 31, 2016 and 2017, the Company had an accounts payable balance of \$0.1 million relating to services provided by Adimab.
+For the years ended December 31, 2018, 2017, and 2016, Alector incurred expenses of \$2.3 million, \$0.4 million, and \$0.6 million for services provided by Adimab, respectively.
+The year ended December 31, 2018, included expenses of \$2.3 million related to milestones.
 The Company will owe up to \$3.5 million in milestone payments per program to Adimab for its product candidates.
-We will also owe low- to midsingle-digit royalty payments for commercial sales of such product candidates.
+The Company will also owe low- to mid- single-digit royalty payments for commercial sales of such product candidates.

-10. Net Loss Per Share and Unaudited Pro Forma Net Loss Per Share
+10. Net Loss Per Share